DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/RequestManagement/rmsObjects.rst

 * `FTSMode`: If True, will use FTS to transfer files
 * `FTSBannedGroups` : list of groups for which not to use FTS
-* `UseNewFTS3`: (default False) If true, will use the new FTS3 system introduced in v6r20

 ------
 Others